Web Design NC III with TESDA

 -

-30Responsive Design and Media Queries3m
+30Responsive Design and Media Queries

 Responsive design ensures websites work well on all devices.
 Media queries allow CSS to adapt layouts based on screen size.